maheshmanjunath01/qa-tech-test/README.md

 # ECSD Tech Test
 Welcome to the ECSD Tech Test

+## Running  E2E Test:
+Framework is built using Java, maven,testng, selenium, Grid, docker container.
+Currently it executes as TestNg test however it can extended to have cucumber wrapper on top it.
+Exceuted results can be seens in console & reports

+### ecsd-tech-test image is not  present

+Run: `docker build -t ecsd-tech-test .` and follow the steps as mentioned below

+### ecsd-tech-test image is not  present

+Run in terminal below commands at applocication root directory:

+`docker compose up -d`

+`docker ps -a`

+`mvn test -Dbrowser=firefox -Dtype=remote`  (runs test in docker)

+                or
+`mvn test -Dbrowser=chrome -Dtype=local`   (runs test in local machine)

+Note: Docker compose creates app, hub , selenium chrome , selenium firefox

 Please make a clone of this repository

 ## Running the application